 To view a slideshow illustrating the acquisition of park land in the PP&R by decade, click here.

-Please complete as much of this form as you can, but do not worry if you cannot answer every question.
+Please complete as much of the PP&R Site Nomination Form as you can, but do not worry if you cannot answer every question.
 However, the more information you can provide, the easier it will be for PP&R staff to identify and evaluate sites.
 Multnomah County tax account numbers are especially helpful.

 Since 1852 Portland’s residents have planned, protected, and treasured its parks and recreation facilities.
 Today Portland’s park system comprises more than 11,700 acres making it one of the largest urban park systems in the northwest.

 Parks, natural areas, playgrounds, and community centers are integral to the city’s quality of life - they are places to unplug from technology, revered lands passed down from generation to generation, and an important source of low-cost, healthy activity and recreation.

 Over the last century, Portlanders have preserved and built our incredible park system through a series of legacy investments.
 Historically, voters have committed to a bond or levy about every nine years.
 The Parks Replacement Bond was passed by the community in 2014, focusing on critical repairs to the system.

 A Visual History of Parks and Natural Areas